 It’s not always easy to speak up at school, but having your say can help make sure that things work out better for you.

 You should be listened to, treated fairly and have your views respected and taken seriously.

-This can all seem a bit scary at times but you have the right to take along an advocate to school meetings.
+Sharing your views can seem a bit scary at times, but you have the right to get help from an advocacy worker.

 - By listening to you and helping you work out what you want to say.

 - Explaining your right to support at school.

 - Helping you make your voice heard at school when decisions are made about you by going with you to meetings about your support for learning.